coding-titan/coding-titan.github.io/readme.txt

-CV and portfolio for Sebastian Manieri.
+Portfolio for Sebastian Manieri, also known as coding-titan.